United suspending service to Flagstaff airport as of Oct. 30 - NewsBreak

 FLAGSTAFF, Ariz.
 (AP) — Officials at Flagstaff Pulliam Airport say United Airlines plans to suspend service to the northern Arizona airport starting Oct.
 30 and will review the situation after six months.

-United currently provides direct flights to and from Denver out of Pulliam and the airport has partnered with the carrier since 2018.
+United currently provides direct flights to and from Denver out of Pulliam, and the airport has partnered with the carrier since 2019.

 “United informed airport officials that United is struggling each day to make tough decisions with fuel pricing, crew and aircraft shortages nationwide,” airport communications manager Claire Harper said Tuesday.
 “United stated they are having to cut routes nationwide and in many cases, they are cutting profitable routes.
 We’ve reached out to United for further clarification but have not heard back.”

-Note: This story has been updated to correct that the Flagstaff Pulliam Airport began its partnership with United Airlines in 2019, not 2018.